 Sustainable Campus

-We aim to create a sustainable campus where responsible consumption and waste management become integral practices for staff and students.
-Through regular activities, we seek to embed sustainable principles not only on campus but also into the fabric of daily living.
-Our new Punggol Campus has also been constructed with sustainability in mind, featuring various energy and water efficiency features, while preserving an existing forest space.
+We aim to create a sustainable campus where well-being, responsible consumption and waste management become integral practices for staff and students.
+Through regular activities, we seek to embed sustainable principles not only in our campus but also into the fabric of daily living.

 Working Towards Zero Waste